10 Good Reasons to get your Ropes Whipped

 Extended Working Life of the Rope

 If the inner and outer braids are not bound together at the ends, they will undergo different pressures under load.
-This will disrupt the consistency of the fibres, which you will be able to feel if you run your hand down the rope.
-The tension issues will eventually manifest themselves as bunching, wrinkling, and loops of the inner braid appearing through the outer braid.
+This will disrupt the consistency of the fibres, which you can feel if you run your hand down the rope.
+The tension issues will eventually manifest as bunching, wrinkling, and loops of the inner braid appearing through the outer braid.

-A Stitch and Whip will therefore extend the working life of any rope by preventing the issues caused by tension imbalance between the outer braid and the core.
+Therefore, a stitch and Whip will extend the working life of any rope by preventing issues caused by tension imbalance between the outer braid and the core.

 Pride in your Ropework

-A smart whipped finish on all your ropes will lead to improved efficiency and longevity, a sense of justifiable satisfaction in your handiwork, and the overall sense that your yacht or boat is ready to put to sea, to coin a phrase, ‘Shipshape and Bristol Fashion’.
+A smart whipped finish on all your ropes will improve efficiency and longevity, give you a sense of justifiable satisfaction in your handiwork, and give the overall impression that your yacht or boat is ready to put to sea—to coin a phrase, ‘Shipshape and Bristol Fashion’.

 So, what reasons (or excuses) are there not to stitch and whip your ropes?

-One reason is that the end of the rope may be terminated with a splice instead, although a whipping would normally be recommended to secure some splices.
+One reason is that the end of the rope may be terminated with a splice instead, although a whipping would usually be recommended to secure some splices.

 The other reasons come down to time and cost.

-Stitching and Whipping is a labour-intensive art form requiring deftness and practice.
+Stitching and Whipping are labour-intensive art forms that require deftness and practice.
 Each one takes precious time and a patient approach to achieve a neat, tidy, and effective result.
 This may explain why the makeshift alternatives already mentioned above are so prevalent.

 The process can also be physically demanding, requiring a firm grip, dexterity, and tough fingers.
 Although practice, as they say, makes perfect, tackling multiple whippings in one shift may result in aching hands and sore fingers from maintaining tension on the fine whipping twine.